raymondkfcheung/xcm-over-bridges/README.md

 npm install -g @acala-network/chopsticks@latest
 ```

-> If you don't have Node yet, install Node 18+.

 ## (Optional) Init a fresh TS/Vitest project

 > Skip if you're using this repo as-is.
 For a fresh scratch project: